lynnfaraday/aresmush.com/_root/tutorials/install/install-game.md

         ./setup_server

 3. When it asks you to accept unattended upgrades, say yes and accept the default options.
+On Linode, you'll have to say 'yes' to a few packages it wants to overwrite too.

 This will take several minutes.
 There will be a lot of spam, but eventually it will say it's done.
 If any weird errors happen, you can [ask for help](/feedback).